Una-Mary Parker

-Una-Mary Parker (née Nepean-Gubbins; 30 March 1930 – 11 April 2019) was an English journalist and novelist.
+Una-Mary Parker (née McVean-Gubbins; 30 March 1930 – 11 April 2019) was an English journalist and novelist.

 Family

-Parker was the daughter of Hugh Power Nepean-Gubbins, a businessman, and his wife, Laura.
+Parker was the daughter of Hugh Power McVean-Gubbins, a businessman, and his wife, Laura.
 She was a cousin of the Duchess of Cornwall.
 She married photographer Archie Parker on 6 October 1951 with whom she had two children.
 She and her husband, a royal photographer, were a high society couple of the 1960s and 1970s, and regularly made headlines with their couture clothes.

 Journalism and fiction

 In addition to working as a journalist for the Daily Mail and Evening Standard, she also spent ten years as social editor of the British magazine, The Tatler.